AstarNetwork/astar-docs/docs/use/zkevm-guides/Bridge-Ethereum.md

 ---
 sidebar_position: 2
-title: Bridge to Astar zkEVM from Ethereum and other EVM-based chains.
+title: Bridge From Ethereum to Astar zkEVM
-sidebar_label: Bridge Astar <> Ethereum
 ---

 import Figure from "/src/components/figure"

-# Bridge to Astar zkEVM from Ethereum and other EVM-based chains.
+# Bridge Assets to Astar zkEVM from Ethereum and other EVM-based chains

 This page explains how to transfer `ETH` and other `ERC20` assets between **Astar zkEVM** and **Ethereum Mainnet** and other EVM-based chains.
 There are three options for bridging assets to the zkEVM:

-### Transfer using the Astar Portal:
+## Transfer using the Astar Portal:

 1. Visit the [Astar Portal](https://portal.astar.network/astar-zkevm/bridge/ethereum) and connect your wallet on Astar zkEVM Network;